roowahoo/Assignment-1/readme.md

 ### Content Inventory
 1. News articles
 2. Images of missing people
-3. Dataset for crime statistics
+3. Dataset for murders in Singapore

 ### Interaction design
 1. Understandability: Content have short headings for quick understanding and forms have clear input titles.
 2. Learnability: Navigation links are positioned at the top where users are familiar with and are consistent throughout the pages.
 Cursors and font color changes on links on hover to indicate that it is clickable.
 3. Operability:
-i.
-Links to external news sources are working ii.Forms are working and display an error message when submission fails
+- Links to external news sources are working
+- Forms are working and display an error message when submission fails
 4. Attractiveness:
-i.
-Padding and margin are present to improve readability ii.
-Font size and layout changes according to screen size to improve readability.
+- Padding and margin are present to improve readability
+- Font size and layout changes according to screen size to improve readability.
 This was achieved with the use of media queries and the Boostrap grid system.

 # Skeleton
-## Main page:
+## Main page (web):
 ![image](readme/main.png)
-### On Mobile:
+## Main Page (mobile):
 ![image](readme/main_mobile.png)
 ## About us page:
 ![image](readme/about-us.png)